container-storage-interface/spec/spec.md

   string volume_path = 2;

   // This allows CO to specify the capacity requirements of the volume
   // after expansion.
+If capacity_range is omitted then a plugin MAY
+  // inspect the file system of the volume to determine the maximum
+  // capacity to which the volume can be expanded.
+In such cases a
-If omitted the volume will be expanded to maximum
+  // plugin MAY expand the volume to its maximum capacity.
-  // available size.
-This field is OPTIONAL.
+  // This field is OPTIONAL.
   CapacityRange capacity_range = 3;
 }